dotmpe/node-sitefile/doc/manual.rst

 Maybe as a sketchpad for Pug, Stylus and Coffee-Script experiments.

-Focus for upcoming features in on microformats to tie things together and enable richer presentation while keeping appropiatly simple plain text file-based content.
+Focus for upcoming features in on microformats to tie things together and enable richer presentation while keeping appropriately simple plain text file-based content.
 Possibilities for future development are maybe a sort of mixed content -type wiki.